 Friendships formed through exercise often last long after the workout ends.
 Social ties forged in fitness communities provide:

-• Emotional support during tough workouts or life stressors.
+- Emotional support during strenuous workouts or life stressors.

-• Studies show social exercise networks increase long-term adherence to healthy habits.
+- Studies show that social exercise networks increase long-term adherence to healthy habits.

 9. Adaptable to Individual Needs

-Aerobic exercise fits everyone, thanks to its flexibility.
+Thanks to its flexibility, aerobic exercise is suitable for everyone.
 It’s great for beginners and experienced athletes alike.
-You can pick workouts that suit your goals and fitness level.
+There are lots of workouts to choose from that suit your interests and fitness level.

 Choose Your Preferred Movement